Support Page Content

 Electrical or Battery-Operated Appliances

-Any electrical or battery-operated appliance with an exposed heating element or which gives off intense heat is prohibited.
-Therefore, UHS appliance guidelines takes into consideration fire-safety when determining whether or not an appliance is acceptable or not acceptable, for use in the residential community.
-If residents have questions regarding whether an appliance is acceptable or not, he or she should ask hall staff.
-Before using an acceptable appliance please review the policy thoroughly as many items though permitted in the residence halls, have restrictions as to where they must be located when in use.
+Any electrical or battery-operated appliance with an exposed heating element or that gives off intense heat is prohibited.
+The appliance policy and guidelines consider fire safety when determining whether an appliance is acceptable for use in the residential community.
+If residents have questions regarding whether an appliance is permissible in the residential community, they should ask their residence hall staff.

 The following specific restrictions to appliance use in the residence halls apply: